 Is it a stew?
 Is it a soup?
 Is it a chowder?
 It’s waterzooi!
 This is a beautiful classic Flemish dish that will warm your soul and impress your friends.
 A deliciously creamy chicken broth with plenty of veggies.

 If you’re new to Flemish food, you’ll still probably have some idea of the region’s famous cuisine.
-You’ll have heard people rave about Belgium’s mussels, fries, gray shrimp and waffles.
+You’ll have heard people rave about Belgium’s mussels, fries, gray shrimp, and waffles.
 You might have even heard of some of the authentic recipes like eel on the green, or flemish stew.

 If, however, there’s a gap in your knowledge when it comes to waterzooi or you want to know a bit more about this traditional Belgian staple (or even if you need a quick and easy recipe for dinner tonight!), this post will set you straight.

-History of the dish
+History of the Belgian Waterzooi dish

 The first half of the word, “water” speaks for itself.
 The latter part of the name, “zooi” derives from Middle Dutch words “soot”, “sode” and “zoode” which mean to boil – which makes a lot of sense when you think about the recipe itself.

-The authentic gentse waterzooi recipe was immensely popular with people of the 16th century who would have piled in leeks, carrots, onions, and whatever else they had to hand.
+The authentic gentse recipe was immensely popular with people of the 16th century who would have piled in leeks, carrots, onions, and whatever else they had to hand.
 The fact that it’s still devoured today is a testament to its scrumminess.

 Although it would have been mainly peasant fare back then, apparently even King Charles V the Holy Roman Emperor (who was born in Ghent) was a fan of the recipe!